wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-06_Napalm_Introduction_Part1.md

   - Napalm
 ---
 ### Introduction
-Napalm stands for 'Network Automation and Programmability Abstraction Layer with Multivendor support (NAPALM)' and is a Python library that can be used to automate and interavt with networking devices and OSs using a unified API.
+NAPALM stands for 'Network Automation and Programmability Abstraction Layer with Multivendor support (NAPALM)' and is a Python library that can be used to automate and interavt with networking devices and OSs using a unified API.
 So if you have multiple vendors in your network and don't want to write a dedicated automation script per vendor device, then NAPALM is exactly what you are looking for.

 >Disclaimer: the code in this post is not production-grade code obviously.
 One should never store the username and password in the clear, not in the source code itself.
 The examples in the post are merely conceptual and for informational purposes.

 ### Installing the library
 Installing NAPALM is very straightforward and is described very well in the online [documentation](https://napalm.readthedocs.io/en/latest/installation/).

 ```bash
 WAUTERW-M-65P7:Napalm_intro wauterw$ python3 -m venv venv
 WAUTERW-M-65P7:Napalm_Introduction wauterw$ source venv/bin/activate